Stop Using Manual Redirects for Expo Router Authentication, Use Protected Stack Instead

 Stack.Protected automatically handles redirects:

-• Blocked navigation: If you try to go to an inaccessible protected route, redirect to the first available screen
+• Blocked navigation: Attempting access to an inaccessible protected route redirects to the first available screen

-• State change: If you're on a route that becomes inaccessible, automatic redirect
+• State change: If on a route that becomes inaccessible, automatic redirect occurs

 • History cleanup: Navigation history of inaccessible routes is removed